UNITED STATES

 In addition to our annual assessment of potential triggering events in accordance with ASC 360, the Company applies a fair-value based impairment test to the net book value assets on an annual basis and on an interim basis, if certain events or circumstances indicate that an impairment loss may have occurred.

 The Company accounts for its investments in single-family residential properties as asset acquisitions and records these acquisitions at their purchase price.
-The purchase price is allocated between land, building, improvements and existing leases based upon their relative fair values at the date of acquisition.
+The purchase price is allocated between land, building and improvements based upon their relative fair values at the date of acquisition.
 The purchase price for purposes of this allocation is inclusive of acquisition costs which typically include legal fees, title fees, property inspection and valuation fees, as well as other closing costs.

-improvements and buildings are depreciated over estimated useful lives of approximately
+Building improvements and buildings are depreciated over estimated useful lives of approximately 10 to 27.5 years, respectively, using the straight-line method.

 The Company assesses its investments in single-family residential properties for impairment whenever events or changes in business circumstances indicate that carrying amounts of the assets may not be fully recoverable.
 When such events occur, management determines whether there has been impairment by comparing the asset’s carrying value with its fair value.
 Should impairment exist, the asset is written down to its estimated fair value.
-The Company did not recognize any impairment losses during the nine months ended on September 30, 2022.
+The Company did not recognize any impairment losses during the year ended on December 31, 2022.
+The Company disposed this business to related party on January 13, 2023.
+For further details on this transaction, refer to Note 5 to Company’s Financial Statements – Related Party Transactions and Note 7 – Discontinued Operations.

 Revenue Recognition